google/k8s-digester/docs/authentication.md

 # Authenticating to container image registries

-To resolve digests for private images, digester requires credentials to authenticate to your container image registry.
+To resolve digests for private images, digester requires credentials to authenticate to container image registries.

 ## Authentication modes